KI7MT/wspr-analytics/scala/README.md

 In each folder under you'll find instructions for compiling and running each project or script as appropriate.

-You must have Python, Java, Scala, Spark and SBT available from the command line.
+You must have Java, Scala, Spark and SBT available from the command line.

 - Java openjdk version 1.8.0_275 or later
 - Scala Version 2.12.12